rice-eclipse/slonk/api.md

   When a log buffer is full, its data will be flushed into a log file.

 - `sensor_groups` - array: A list describing each set of sensors and the threads that manage them.
-It will also include calibration information.
+  It also includes calibration information.

 - `pre_ignite_time` - number.
 The duration of the pre-ignition period in milliseconds.